NoobCrewDelux/NoobCrewDelux/README.md

 ![KURISU🥰](kurisu.jpg)
 > "Code is like humor.
-Im shit at it." – me
+Im shit at it." – me (please hire me 🥺)
 # About Me: 😄

 <table>